 Homeowners Smart Tech

-Using a keypad, you don’t even have to link a new smart device but can provide the Key Code to those who need entry.
+Using a keypad, you don’t even have to link a new smart device instead provide the Key Code to those who need entry.
 This is much easier than having to arrange for a spare key every time.
 It allows homeowners to set up a temporary code while they are away and change it on their return.
-In this way they can ensure the housesitter only has access when they are expected to during the allotted assignment period.
+In this way they can ensure the housesitter only has access during the allotted assignment period.
 Alternatively, homeowners can provide a time-controlled user code for short-term access.

 Security That Works for You